The judge said the case against Soldier F fell well short of the standard required for a conviction

 Defence Minister Luke Pollard told BFBS Forces News: "We want to draw a line under the legacy situation that many of our veterans have found themselves in Northern Ireland.

-"We're repealing and replacing the Northern Ireland Legacy Act, which frankly does not work, was found to be unlawful.
+"We're repealing and replacing the Northern Ireland Legacy Act, which frankly does not work, and was found to be unlawful.

 "And the additional support that we're offering to veterans that was announced recently, I think this verdict only shows that to be even more necessary.

 "We will always back our veterans.
-We will find a way of renewing that legislation so it works properly, that not only provides support for veterans, but also means for those forces families who had their loved ones killed during The Troubles, there's still a chance of getting justice for them.
+We will find a way of renewing that legislation so it works properly, that not only provides support for veterans, but also means for those forces' families who had their loved ones killed during The Troubles, there's still a chance of getting justice for them.

 "Taken together, there's more work to be done.
 But I'm pleased that the steps we're taking will support our veterans."